cs4allcps/HI-176-scraper/README.md

 to calibrate schools.py with the current list of schools.

 # Future Additions
-- Threading: threading will hopefully increase the efficiency of the downloading/scraping process
 - Add an option to use the Firefox webdriver instead of Chome webdriver